 The first step to apply for a disability parking placard is to fill out an Application for Disability Parking Placard or Tags.
 There is a portion of the application form that must be completed by your doctor, who should mail the completed form to the address listed above.
-It can also be faxed to (202) 673-9908 or brought in person to a DMV service location.
+It can also be faxed or mailed to the address above or brought in person to a DMV service location.

-If you want merely a one-week permit, use the One-week Disability Parking Placard Application form.
-You don't need a doctor's certification for a one-week permit, so you can submit this form yourself.
+If you want a permit valid for 1 week, use the One-week Disability Parking Placard Application form.
+You don't need a doctor's certification for this permit, so you can submit this form yourself.

 There are three different types of disability placards and permits available.
 If your application is approved, then you may be issued one of the following: